skipmcgee/WeatherApp/index.md

 ## Who are 'The Looters?' <img align="right" width="9%" src="/images/logo.png">

-A group of Marines who deployed together as part of the Deployed Joint Command & Control 20.2 Detachment, interested in technical development and creative, unique solutions to problems.
+A group of Marines who deployed together as part of the Deployed Joint Command & Control 20.2 Detachment, interested in technical development and creative, unique problem solutions.

 ### Purpose: